openpowerquality/openpowerquality.github.io/organization/react.md

 Here are the prerequisites:

-  * Time commitment of at least 6 hours a week.
+  * Time commitment of at least 6 hours a week for at least three months.
 (Independent study credits are possible.)
   * Ability to attend one weekly meeting.
 (Currently Wednesdays at 2pm, but we can adjust.)

 You must also be interested in developing the following skills: